ngmatt882/281/p2-zombs/P2A/README.md

 # 281 Project 2BA Zombbb

-Simulation of a zombie apocalypse game.
+Simulation of a zombie apocalypse game using priority queues.

 Requires a number of zombies set to spawn in certain rounds.
 Zombie stats are randomized unless specified.
 Specified zombies have names.